svx/plone.appliance/docs/specs.rst

 .. warning:: Before you do that, please consult your IT-department first !

-{here the manual}

-- open virtualbox -> settings -> change to dhcp -> start vm again.
+Open virtualbox -> settings -> change to dhcp -> start vm again.

 The appliance is build in the way,that you can now browse to the $IPOFTHEVM and see your plone setup.